 But many do not seek out or use readily available information.
 In the U.K., for example, even at the height of the pandemic’s first wave, almost one-quarter of the adult population were not accessing daily news about COVID-19, which was easy to find.
 By the summer, that number rose to almost one-half.

 Why is this?
 How do people decide what they want or need to know?
 Why do people seek, ignore, or even actively avoid certain information?
-How does information feed knowledge that can change behavior?
+How does information feed knowledge that can change behaviour?
 These questions have all been made more pertinent and urgent by the pandemic.
 These are also questions the life insurance industry needs to answer in order to help it sell protection more effectively and improve the health of its policyholders.

 The three impacts of information

-One reason knowledge is seen as positive is the belief that it should surely lead people to change behaviors in ways that would help them achieve their goals.
+One reason knowledge is seen as positive is the belief that it should surely lead people to change behaviours in ways that would help them achieve their goals.
 Being informed, or so the argument goes, is always better than not being informed.

 This belief appears particularly strong when it comes to health and financial well-being.
 For example, the idea that we will be healthier if we have access to more information about our habits, bodily functions, and biological metrics and predispositions has great intuitive appeal.
 It is what is driving the life insurance industry’s current interest in wellness programs and wearable technologies.